TransportScotland/tmfs18-trip-end-model/docs/03_user_guide.md

 `{tmfs_root}\Runs\{tel_year}\{tel_scenario}`.
 Within this folder, a further folder named "Demand" should also be created.

+### Required Inputs
 Now the directory structure is complete the model executable can be run.
 This can be undertaken either using the executable GUI or through the command line - via a batch file or other method.
-The executable takes eight arguments, as follows:
+The executable has eight required arguments, as follows:

 - Delta Root - path for the DELTA files;
 - TMfS Root - path for the executable;